CRM selection has become more difficult over the last several years, as many vendors have upped their game. The playing field has become more level.

 Relevant details about existing systems, ranging from shared spreadsheets to the company’s ERP system and how these systems are currently functioning or not functioning, should be a part of the analysis.

 The output of this step is normally both a working document and a summary presentation that will become an integral part of the next step.
 A condensed version of the summary presentation can also be used in Step 5.

 Thorough execution of Steps 1 and 2 will result in a considerable volume of information that needs to be reviewed and validated.

 Validation of the assembled input is best accomplished via a workshop that includes stakeholders and representative end users.
 The workshop is a means of communicating, confirming, and discussing various details with participants.

 Once this information has been presented to and discussed with the assembled group, decisions can be made about which requirements should be addressed first and which ones can wait until a later phase.

 The shortlist of vendors that should be considered is also a part of this step.
 The vendor list may need to include point solutions and third-party add-on solutions.

 Step 4 – Develop a Vendor Ranking System

-After a prioritized list of requirements has been developed, this information should be organized in such a way that participants can rank vendors based on the ability of each vendors’ platform to meet the documented requirements.
+After a prioritized list of requirements has been developed, this information should be organized so that participants can rank vendors based on the ability of each vendor’s platform to meet the documented requirements.

 A ranking system can also serve as a general demonstration guide for vendors so they can make sure to address the highest priority requirements and address requirements in a logical sequence as they take the team through the details of their CRM platform.